Tuhin108/Ticket-Triage/README.md

 # Customer Support Ticket Classifier

+## The project is also deployed in Huggingface by me; the Ui will differ because I am using Gradio in Huggingface - https://fox15-ticket-triage.hf.space/

 This repository contains the complete, reproducible application.
 It classifies customer-support tickets into five categories and provides a suggested reply.
 The web app includes Classic TF-IDF predictions, an optional Smart